maximelebastard/TaskManager-TP-Spring/README.md

 * Run mvn spring-boot:run
 * The webservices will be available on http://localhost:8080

+* You can insert testing data by calling this url http://localhost:8080/runDataFixtures .
+It will insert some data fixtures in your Database

 * You can then get the GUI here: https://github.com/maximelebastard/TaskManager-TP-GUI

 ### Docker style